GWR 4000 Class: Preservation

 One example No. 4003 Lode Star has been preserved, after it was finally withdrawn in 1951, having covered 2,005,898 miles.
 The locomotive was preserved at Swindon railway works until 1962, then in the Museum of the Great Western Railway until transferred to the National Railway Museum in York in 1992, where it was a static non-working exhibit.
 In 2010 Lode Star was moved to Steam Museum in Swindon, as a static non-working exhibit.
 In November 2015, 4003 was moved back to the National Railway Museum.

 In August 2022 the Great Western Society's 4709 group bought the GWR 4073 Class 7027 Thornbury Castle, with the intention of using the boiler to recreate a GWR 4700 Class.
-A few days after the purchase the 4709 group stated that Thornbury Castle's chassis and other components were to be used to recreate a GWR Star class locomotive, and eventually rebuilding it back into Thornbury Castle.
-However, in September of 2022, those plans were cancelled.
+A few days after the purchase the 4709 group stated that Thornbury Castle's chassis and other components, and the boiler from GWR 2800 Class No. 2861, were to be used to recreate a GWR Star class locomotive, and eventually rebuilding it back into Thornbury Castle.
+However, in September 2022, those plans were cancelled.
+Decades earlier, there were plans to utilise the boiler from GWR 2800 Class No. 2873 into a replica Star Class at Tyseley Locomotive Works, but those plans never came into fruition.